hudir/Backend/fcc/5- Learn Advanced Bash by Building a Kitty Ipsum Translator/README.md

 Open the file so you can keep track of what's in it.
 Use echo and the -e flag with the new line character (\n) to append Number of lines: to the kitty_info.txt file.
 Add the new line character at the beginning of the text so there's an empty line.
 Remember that you can append output to a file with >>.

+You should be able to find out how many lines are in the kitty_ipsum_1.txt file and add that number to the kitty_info.txt file.
+Use the cat command to pipe the content of kitty_ipsum_1.txt as input for the wc command.
+Use the flag for getting the number of lines from that input and append the number to the kitty_info.txt file.
+Tip: enter the command without appending to see if it's working first.
+1. Here's an example: cat <filename> | wc <flag> >> <filename>

+2. The flag you want is -l

+3. You previously used cat kitty_ipsum_1.txt | wc

+4. Enter cat kitty_ipsum_1.txt | wc -l >> kitty_info.txt in the terminal

+Append the number of characters in kitty_ipsum_1.txt to kitty_info.txt.
+Use the redirection method as the input for the wc command this time instead of the piping method. wc -m < kitty_ipsum_1.txt >> kitty_info.txt

+grep is a command for searching for patterns in text.
+You can use it like this: grep '<pattern>' <filename>.
+Use it to search for the pattern meow in the kitty_ipsum_1.txt file.
+$ grep 'meow' kitty_ipsum_1.txt

+It showed you all the lines that contain meow somewhere in them, but it’s a little messy.
+View the manual of grep to see if you can find anything to help. grep, egrep, fgrep, rgrep - print lines that match patterns Pattern Syntax
+       -E, --extended-regexp
+              Interpret PATTERNS as extended regular expressions (EREs, see below).

+       -F, --fixed-strings
+              Interpret PATTERNS as fixed strings, not regular expressions.

+       -G, --basic-regexp
+              Interpret PATTERNS as basic regular expressions (BREs, see below).
+This is the default.

+       -P, --perl-regexp
+              Interpret  PATTERNS  as  Perl-compatible regular expressions (PCREs).
+This option is experimental when combined with the -z (--null-data) option, and grep -P may warn of unimplemented features.

+That's a lot of options.
+Use grep to search for the meow pattern in the same file, but add that --color flag to see if it's a little more helpful.

+That’s better.
+Add the flag to show all the line numbers with the command.
+$ grep --color -n 'meow' kitty_ipsum_1.txt

+It's showing the line number of each match it found. grep can use regular expressions, too.
+Enter the previous command, but change the pattern to meow[a-z]* to see all words that start with meow.

+$ grep --color -n 'meow[a-z]*' kitty_ipsum_1.txt

+It looks like seven, but how can you get a count of that from the command line to append to the info file for the next piece of information? grep has a -c flag to give you a count.
+Enter the last command but use that instead of the --color flag.

+That gave you a count of the number lines that the pattern occurred on.
+Check the manual of grep to see if there's a way to find a count of all the words matched.

+It doesn't look like that's an option.
+But there is a -o flag that will says it will put the matches on their own lines.
+Try that one with that command instead of the -c flag.